ralphjsmit/filament/packages/schemas/docs/02-forms/18-toggle-buttons.md

         'published' => 'heroicon-o-check-circle',
     ])
 ```

+<UtilityInjection set="formFields" version="4.x">As well as allowing a static array, the `icons()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 If you are using an enum for the options, you can use the [`HasIcon` interface](../../support/enums#enum-icons) to define icons instead.